 Michael Urie: Brian, so we've jumped 30 years—just kidding.
 It's two years, we've jumped two years, and so now Brian has a toddler instead of a baby, which is a very different thing, and there's so many ways in which I think at the end of Season 3 Brian was at the beginning of something, even though it was the end of—it was a three season arc, and now we're sort of resetting, and I feel like Brian was ready to start something new, then, which is the first time you see in those three seasons where you finally see, oh, he's starting to get it.

-The star went on to further tease that in those two years, his time "as a father really shows on him."
+The star also said that in those two years, his time "as a father really shows on him:"

 Urie: And when we pick up in Season 4, I can't say much, and I don't know much, but that he spent two years as a father really shows on him [and] you can really see his growth changes.
 First, it changes the person, and I'm really excited to see where that goes, and as we learn what those two years were like for him, what that means for him, and his relationships with all of his chosen family.

-Shrinking star and executive producer Jason Segel teased how Season 4 will not only enter a new era, but also provide audiences with storytelling that they have not yet seen from the series.
+Shrinking star and executive producer Jason Segel noted that Season 4 will not only enter a new era but also offer audiences storytelling they have not yet seen from the series:

 Jason Segel: I think it's an interesting thing that just because you get to the point where you feel like you're ready to move forward and be happy, it doesn't mean that that's going to be easy.
 It's a little like when someone has a divorce and they go through their grieving and they're like, 'Okay, I'm ready to start dating,' and then they try to start dating and they're like, 'Oh no, I wasn't, this was easier in front of the mirror, wait a second,' yeah, so I think that I think that at least for Jimmy, we will explore that a bit, of like, yeah, it's great to be ready, and then life's still really weird, you know?

-Luke Tennie, aka Sean from the show, didn't have many details to share, but he teased that the "show really comes alive when we're all in some sort fo weird hodgepodge group," which Season 4 will once again provide.
+Luke Tennie (Sean) didn't have many details to share, but he said that the "show really comes alive when we're all in some sort of weird hodgepodge group:"

 Luke Tennie: I can tell you it's 'Shrinking,' and like, for me, this show really comes alive when we're all in some sort of weird hodgepodge group.
 You can expect odd couple dynamics, you can expect us to all get together, half of us be on one side, half of us be on the other, some people in the middle randomly flipping, you know how it is.
 That's a Bill Lawrence show.
 Be ready for more ha-ha's and be ready for more tears.

-Lukita Maxwell, who plays Alice in the Apple TV series, teases that since her character is now a 20-year-old, she's happy to be closer in age with her, as that gap has grown as the show went on.
+Lukita Maxwell, who plays Alice in the Apple TV series, teased that since her character is now 20, she's happy to be closer in age to her, as the gap has grown as the show has gone on:

 Lukita Maxwell: I've been thinking about this quite a bit, but it's nicer to be closer in age with her again, because I started off season one closer in age with her, and then, like, through the years gotten more separated from her, and now I feel like I'm at a good place.
 I feel like I have some perceptivity to play a 20-year-old.
 She's 20 now, so yeah.

-Ted McGinley joked that he really doesn't know much of anything about Season 4.
-In fact, the actor claimed that despite having to film the next day as Derek, he just got the script at 4am the morning of our conversation:
+Ted McGinley joked that he doesn't know much of anything about Season 4.
+In fact, the actor claimed that despite having to film the next day as Derek, he just got the script at 4 am the morning of our conversation:

 Ted McGinley: Just so you know, we don't know anything.
 We don't see the script.
 In fact, I just got the script [and] I'm filming tomorrow.
 I have four scenes with [Luke Tennie], and I got it this morning at 4am so we have no idea what the story lines are, and I have no idea what is going to happen the rest of the season.
 I can promise you, you will laugh and you will cry.